Codex

 To add the following to the WordPress Theme functions.php file, changing my_class_names and class-name to meet your needs:

-// Add specific CSS class by filter
+// Add specific CSS class by filter.

-function my_class_names($classes) {
+function custom_class( $classes ) {

-$classes[] = 'class-name';
+$classes[] = 'example';

 return $classes;